MissStrong/ICD2O/Notes/Unit 2/Note 1 - Keycodes.md

 ![](../../Images/Conditional_8.png)

 If there are multiple keys being pressed down, we can use `keyIsDown()` to check which keys are being pressed down.
-The `keyIsDown()` takes a keycode and returns `true` if that key is currently being pressed down and `false` otherwise.
+The `keyIsDown()` takes a number represeneting a keycode and returns `true` if that key is currently being pressed down and `false` otherwise.
 Here's a modification of the previous example so that the circle is drawn only if the enter key is being pressed down and it ignores all other key presses.

 ```js
 const ENTER = 13;